Buss family to sell controlling stake of Lakers to Mark Walter for $10B valuation, AP source says

-The Buss family has agreed to sell the controlling stake of the Los Angeles Lakers to TWG Global CEO Mark Walter, doing so with a franchise valuation of $10 billion — the most ever for a professional sports franchise, a person with knowledge of the agreement said Wednesday.
+The Buss family has agreed to sell the controlling stake of the Los Angeles Lakers to TWG Global CEO and Los Angeles Dodgers owner Mark Walter, doing so with a franchise valuation of $10 billion — the highest ever for a professional sports franchise, a person with knowledge of the agreement said Wednesday.

 As part of the deal, Jeanie Buss — whose family has had control of the Lakers since her father bought the team in 1979 — intends to remain as team governor, said the person, who spoke to The Associated Press on condition of anonymity because neither side immediately announced details.

-Walter and TWG Global already had the controlling interest in the Los Angeles Dodgers, Premier League club Chelsea, the Professional Women's Hockey League, and — through TWG Motorsports — owns several auto racing teams including Cadillac Formula 1.
+Walter and TWG Global already had the controlling interest in the Dodgers, Premier League club Chelsea, the Professional Women's Hockey League and — through TWG Motorsports — owns several auto racing teams including Cadillac Formula 1.

+“The Lakers are an amazing organization.
+I’m looking forward to meeting Mark and excited about the future,” Lakers guard Luka Doncic posted on social media Thursday.
+“I am also grateful to Jeanie and the Buss family for welcoming me to LA, and I’m happy that Jeanie will continue to be involved.”

+Dodgers manager Dave Roberts said news of the sale to Walter marks "a very exciting day for the Lakers, for the city of Los Angeles.”

 ESPN first reported the agreement.